In This Guide

 The Publication Activity Summary email is sent to those stakeholders who have access to usage reports at the publication level, but not the site level.
 If a stakeholder has access to usage reports for multiple publications, the publication summaries will be combined into a single email.

-Google Analytics™ is implemented on every Digital Commons repository.
-The reports can be accessed by logging in at https://analytics.google.com/, once you have been added as a user by Consulting Services.
-Contact your Consulting Services representative if you have access difficulties.
+Google Analytics™ can be implemented by request on your Digital Commons repository.
+The reports can be accessed by logging in at https://analytics.google.com/, once your tracking code has been added by Consulting Services.
+Contact your Consultant if you would like to set this up or have access difficulties once implemented.

 Google Analytics complements Digital Commons usage reports by providing users information about traffic to repository pages and helping to identify general trends in traffic over time.
 The tools are useful for learning where repository visitors come from, which browsers they use, and which pages they visit.

 Google™ support documents can aid IR administrators in the exploration of functionality.
-The bepress Consulting Services team can point users to those resources.
-Please contact us at firstname.lastname@example.org or weekdays at (510) 665-1200, option 2, 6:30 a.m.–7:30 p.m.
+The Consulting Services team can point users to those resources.
+Please contact us at email@example.com or weekdays at (510) 665-1200, option 2, 6:30 a.m.–7:30 p.m.
 Pacific Time.

 For more information, please see Q&A on Digital Commons and Google Analytics (PDF).